GeauxWeisbeck4/behavinglikeanamerican.net/README.md

 # Behaving Like An American

-Behaving Like An American is a research and marketing firm, created by me (Andrew Weisbeck) to complement his agency Tar Heel Dev Studio as well as my other businesses.
-The name comes from an old blog I used to write about Behavioral Economics.
-It now serves as my reserach and marketing firm that utilizes behavioral science, economics, and marketing research to develop solutions for end users of my software.
+Behaving Like An American is a research and marketing firm company in Chicago.
+I am building the website for a client and they will be using it mainly as a landing hub and eventually will integrate a backend for their company to work remotely with. .

 ## To Get Started